 $1800 Half Day Trip (5 hours – 7am til Noon or 1pm til 6pm): Billfish such as Blue Marlin, Sailfish and White Marlin are the target species on this trip with a common by-catch of large yellowfin tunas and mahi (aka dolphin fish).
+Depending on the fishing there are times what we decide to primarily target wahoo on these trips.
 This is a great trip if you don’t have a whole day to spend but want to your best chance at getting into some great fishing action that Grenada offers.
 Runs to and from the fishing grounds are usually 5-15 miles.
 Trip Includes: All necessary tackle, bait, fuel, Captain, Mate, and case of each water, soda, and beer on the boat.

 $1500 Half Day Economy Trip (4 hours – 7am til 11am or 1pm til 5pm): Usually we will target Wahoo with common by catch of barracuda and the occasional mahi, kingfish, or sailfish on this trip.
 If the billfish are close, we may target Billfish such as Sailfish, Blue Marlin, and White Marlin with the possibility of maybe getting hooked into big yellowfin tunas and mahi (aka dolphin fish).
 This is a great trip if you don’t have a whole day to spend on the water and just want a chance to bend the rod and enjoy being on the water.
 Runs to and from the fishing grounds are usually 2-8 miles.
 Trip Includes: All necessary tackle, bait, fuel, Captain, Mate, and case of each water, soda, and beer on the boat.

 We will be docked in Port Louis Marina located in St. George’s, Grenada.
 There are plenty of places to stay nearby, and it is only a 20 minute taxi ride from the airport to St. George’s ($25) making travel very easy.
 There are plenty of things to do in Grenada for people who don’t fish making it a great vacation destination all around.
 Grenada has amazing beaches, rain forests, snorkeling, scuba diving, and plenty more.